NYancer3/knowledge18-ccw0460/guidebook.md

             show_breadcrumbs: true
         };

-        // Now we will use the server-sode getWidget method to get a data table widget we can embed data.dataTableWidget = $sp.getWidget('widget-data-table', widgetParams);
+        // Now we will use the server-side getWidget method to get a data table widget we can embed data.dataTableWidget = $sp.getWidget('widget-data-table', widgetParams);

         // We will do the same for the donut chart widget.
 Build an object to feed in the options